-Buying travel insurance for Schengen Visa from India?
-Or looking for best domestic travel insurance in India?
+Buying travel insurance for Schengen Visa in India?
 From how much it costs to which one’s the best, clear all your doubts here!

 Despite being a full-time traveller for a few years now, and being absolutely privy to the importance of buying travel insurance, I still find myself struggling with the same question every time I travel abroad: “Should I or should I not buy it for the next trip?”

 Sometimes buying travel insurance is an option for us, sometimes it’s not — eg, travel insurance for applying Schengen visa is an absolute necessity.
 No insurance and it leads to denial of the visa.

 And then, we all know that travel insurance (and I am talking about a full coverage policy and not some cheap ‘cover-me-only-if-I-have-a-heart-attack’ policy) is a useful thing.
 It keeps us safe from personal damages, whether it’s a road accident or losing our passport.
 Yet, when it comes to buying one, our mind tells us how the chances of using the insurance premium are highly unlikely.

 But what if we had to use it?
 What if we lost our baggage at the airport despite a great business class experience, or worse, we got robbed overseas?